 Cooley was different from the start.
 They weren’t just making whiskey again in Ireland; they were trying new ideas, like using peated malts (which give the whiskey a smoky flavor) and making small batches of special whiskeys.
 They even brought back some old whiskey names that people hadn’t seen for a while, like Tyrconnell, Kilbeggan, and Connemara, adding all sorts of new tastes and stories to the whiskey world.

-By the late ’90s, Cooley was known for being creative, especially with single malt whiskey (which is made from just malted barley in one distillery).
+By the late ’90s, Cooley was known for its creativity, especially with single malt whiskey (made from malted barley in a single distillery).
 When Beam Inc., and later Beam Suntory, bought Cooley in 2011, it meant Cooley could reach even more people, but they kept making whiskey the Cooley way.

-Cooley’s whiskeys, like Kilbeggan, Tyrconnell, Connemara, and Greenore, are known for being bold and creative.
+Cooley’s whiskeys, such as Kilbeggan, Tyrconnell, Connemara, and Greenore, are known for their bold, creative character.
 The Cooley logo shows they’re all about mixing the old ways of making whiskey with new ideas.
 Cooley has played a huge part in making Irish whiskey popular again, inspiring other places to start making whiskey, too.
 It’s all about keeping the tradition alive and trying new things, ensuring Irish whiskey stays exciting and gets better.

 Glendalough Distillery

-In Ireland, a place known for making good whiskey, Glendalough Distillery is a big deal because it’s all about making whiskey the traditional way and trying new things.
+In Ireland, a place known for making good whiskey, Glendalough Distillery is a big deal because it’s all about making whiskey the traditional way and experimenting with new techniques.
 It’s in a beautiful area called the Wicklow Mountains, and its name means “valley of two lakes” in Gaelic, which shows how much nature inspires what they do.
-Glendalough started in 2011 when five friends decided they wanted to help bring back the old ways of making Irish whiskey.
+Glendalough began in 2011, when five friends decided to help revive the old ways of making Irish whiskey.

 These friends, Brian, Barry, Daire, Kevin, and Mike, didn’t just want to make whiskey; they wanted to be part of bringing back a part of Irish culture that’s all about making great drinks.
-They set up their distillery near a very old place called Glendalough, known for being pretty and having a lot of history.
+They set up their distillery near a very old place called Glendalough, known for its beauty and history.

 At Glendalough, they’re careful about picking the best local stuff to make their whiskey, like barley from nearby fields and water from the mountains.
 They even brought back an old way of preparing the barley that hadn’t been used in Ireland since the 1950s.
 You can taste their whiskeys’ hard work and attention to detail, like the Double Barrel aged in two kinds of barrels, their Single Grain, the fancy 13-Year-Old Single Malt, and some special limited editions they occasionally make.